Arnaut: North Pontic coast and Ukraine

-During the Russo-Turkish war (1768–1774) (before the first annexation of Crimea), many Albanians who fought on the Ottoman side switched sides and were resettled along the Southern Bug from Voznesensk to Mykolaiv.
-Along with the local population, they were drafted into Buh Cossacks host.
+During the Russo-Turkish War (1768–1774) (before the first annexation of Crimea), many Albanians who fought on the Ottoman side switched sides and were resettled along the Southern Bug from Voznesensk to Mykolaiv.
+Along with the local population, they were drafted into the Buh Cossacks host.

 In Ukraine, Albanians who lived in Budzhak and who later also settled in the Azov Littoral of Zaporizhzhia Oblast are also known as Arnaut.
 The city of Odesa has two streets: Great Arnaut Street and Little Arnaut Street.

 Albanian Ottoman soldiers

 Albanian Ottoman soldiers - Arnauts armed with Tançica, portrayed by Amedeo Preziosi in late 19th century.

 Historically used as an exonym, the Turkish term Arnaut has also been used for instance by some Western Europeans as a synonym for Albanians that were employed as soldiers in the Ottoman army.
 In Romanian arnăut was used in a similar way, since at least the eighteenth century, for Albanian mercenaries dressed in traditional garb and hired either by the rulers of the Romanian principalities for their court guards, or by the boyars as bodyguards.

 Albanian volunteers and mounted infantry were called Arnauts in Egypt, and they were greatly valued in the Egyptian Army, especially for their traditional role as skirmishers, experts of mountain fighting, patrolling and bodyguard units.